 Students will be grouped together by those living in a specific townhouse, apartment or suite.
 Traditional residential hall rooms with common bathrooms will be cohorted in groups of 4–12 people based on their living preferences.
 The residential groups will provide students the opportunity for closer personal and social contact with others while living on campus this fall — including the ability to have a roommate and share meals with others.
 When interacting only with members of their residential group in residence hall areas, social distancing should be maintained where possible but may be relaxed where needed as long as face coverings are worn.

 Room changes will be made only in extreme circumstances in order to help maintain the health and safety of students.

 Residential spaces are being de-densified for safety, including elimination of all triple and quad residence assignments.
 In all bedrooms, movable barriers are being placed for safety.

-The move-in process will be phased over the course of a week, beginning on August 17, 2020 and ending August 21, 2020.
+The move-in process will be phased over the course of a week, beginning on January 22, 2021 with residential staff move in and new and returning students will begin moving in January 26, 2021.
 Please note, your scheduled move-in time and date will not be provided until you have done the following:

 - Reviewed and signed the Office of Residential Life 2020-2021 Residency Agreement which can be found in MyMack.

 - Filled out a departure form in MyMack which is a necessary component of the College’s COVID-19 isolation and quarantine policy.

 - For new students, you must have completed your immunization documentation in the Medicat Patient Portal.